- falling grades

 - Listen to the person's point of view, empathize with the person's concerns in a non-judgmental manner and instill hope by letting your friend know that help is available if needed.

 - Avoid trying to provide a "quick fix" to a complex problem.
 Showing understanding and respect is more important than telling the person what to do.

-- Be aware of student services on campus, such as MacEwan Health Services or the Student Life Office in order to direct them to the appropriate on-campus service.
+- Be aware of student services on campus, such as MacEwan Health Services or the services available through Student Affairs in order to direct them to the appropriate on-campus service.